hypatiah/bipbop/googlePrep.md

 what is server side going to look like. long term storage to the logs. allow resolution to deteriorate over time?

+##Tuesday, December 6th 2016
+- implement system routines
+  - distill large data sets into single values
+- system design:
+         - feature sets
+         - interfaces
+         - class hierarchies
+    - system design continued:
+         - designing system under certain constraints
+         - simplicity and robustness - tradeoffs

+###Overloading vs. Overriding in Java
+In Java,
+Overloading: when two methods have same name but differ in the type or number of arguments.
+ex:
+`public double computeArea(Circle c) { ... }
+public double computeArea(Square s) { ... }`
+Overriding: when a method shares the same name and function signature as another method in its super class.
+`public abstract class Shape {
+  public void printMe() {
+    System.out.println("I am a shape.");
+  }
+  public abstract double computeArea();
+}`

+In Java, **Vector** is very similar to an **ArrayList** but Vectors are synchronized.

+**synchronized**: synchronized blocks the next thread's call to method test() as long as the previous thread's execution is not finished.
+Threads can access this method one at a time.
+Without synchronized all threads can access this method simultaneously.

+"When you have two threads that are reading and writing to the same 'resource', say a variable named foo, you need to ensure that these threads access the variable in an atomic way.
+Without the synchronized keyword, your thread 1 may not see the change thread 2 made to foo, or worse, it may only be half changed.
+This would not be what you logically expect."